-The right meter displays the preset welding current (A) before welding and the actual welding current during welding, and the left meter shown the voltage (V) at the output leads.
+If the A LED is ON the meter displays the preset welding current (A) before welding and the actual welding current during welding.
+If the V LED is ON the meter shows the voltage (V) at the output leads.
+To switch between Current and Voltage visualization:

 A flashing dot on the Display indicates that the value read is the average value of the previous welding time.
-This feature shown the average value for 5seconds after every welding time.
+This feature shows the average value for 5seconds after every welding time.

-If a remote control is connected (the Remote LED is ON), the left meter (A) indicates the preset and the actual welding current following the instruction explained in the "Remote LED" description above.
+If a remote control is connected (the Remote LED is ON), the meter (A) indicates the preset and the actual welding current following the instruction explained in the "Remote LED" description above.